Alexa, darken the windows please.

-The idea of glass that tints itself according to light exposure has been around for a while.
-Transition lenses, for instance, are already doing that for people who need glasses.
-Now, one Minnesota-based company is finding new ways to expand this notion.
+Glass that tints itself according to light exposure has been around for a while.
+Transition lenses already do that for people with eyeglasses, for example.
+And one Minnesota-based company has found a new way to expand this notion.

 Depending on where you want natural light to flow through your room, this dynamic window could be helpful.
-Say you only want one corner to be illuminated, while the rest of the room stays shaded.
-This product would allow you to leave a triangular portion of the window untinted to permit a ray of light.
+Say you only want one corner to be illuminated, while the rest of the room stays shaded; SageGlass could leave a triangular portion of the window untinted to permit a ray of light.

 Not only could the product suit your lighting preferences, but it could eventually help you reduce energy costs, as well.
-The need for shades and blinds may also decrease, depending on how many you install.
-The prototype would be an effective option in residential and commercial spaces alike.
+The need for shades and blinds may also decrease, depending on how many you install, and indeed, SageGlass could be an effective option in residential and commercial spaces alike.